learn-nokia/dc-multivendor/README.md

 ```

 This will deploy the edgeshark containers and expose the Web UI on the containerlab host's port 5001.
 You can open the Web UI (https://<containerlab-host-address>:5001) in your browser and see the Edgeshark UI.

+**Note:** You need to install plugin in local wireshark to stream the packets from the edgeshark container.
+Link to install the plugin[](https://github.com/siemens/cshargextcap)

 > 🧪 *Use Cases:* Confirming VXLAN encapsulation, BGP EVPN route advertisements, or diagnosing dropped traffic.